 When we exert ourselves, little tears form in our muscles and are then repaired during periods of rest, with muscles coming back stronger than before.
 Because your heart is a muscle, the same rule applies.
 Running for just 10 minutes a day is associated with drastically reduced risk of dying from cardiovascular disease.
 Every time you run you decrease your resting heart rate, increase your maximum oxygen intake capacity and improve your blood circulation, resulting in a strong and healthy heart!

 Alongside endorphins that are released from most forms of exercise, the continuous and rhythmical motion of running at a moderate intensity causes the release of endocannabinoids.
 These chemicals lead to a euphoric sensation known as ‘runners high’ which takes the edge of the physical exertion and helps you to keep running for longer.
-The more experienced a runner you are, the more likely you are to reach this elusive high- so if you’re yet to encounter the sensation, keep at it!
+The more experienced a runner you are, the more likely you are to reach this elusive high, and enjoy the benefits - so if you’re yet to encounter the sensation, keep at it!

 Running is often wrongly associated with weakened knees, with many people using this as a reason to stop as we get older.
-Surprisingly, a recent study has shown that runners are actually half as likely to suffer from knee osteoarthritis compared with walkers.
+Surprisingly, a recent study has shown that runners are actually half as likely to suffer from knee osteoarthritis compared with walkers, so this is one of the lesser known benefits of running.
 The motion of pounding the pavement as you run causes your bones and cartilage to strengthen and spring back, compared with other low impact exercises.

 BLAST THOSE CALORIES